COMPANION TO CANTO XLIX

 “Fenollosa added a note from Mori’s discourse: ‘The moral of the poem is that ministers working in harmony, as the sun & moon, will enable the state to preserve its glory forever.
 Sun and moon refer to officials.
 Clouds represent the world–society in general.
 Succession of sun & moon may refer to imperial succession at this juncture.’
 He added ‘This seems weak to me’” (Kenner 46).
 Though this interpretation of the lines has been critiqued by Vantaggi (76-79) this was the only one available to Pound when writing the canto.

 Achilles Fang noticed three errors (231).
-“MEN” in the first line should be WUN; KO in the 3rd line should be KŌ; KAI, the last ideogram in the 4th line should be KEI.
+“MEN” in the first line should be WUN; KO in the 3rd line should be KŌ; KAI, the last syllable in the 4th line should be KEI.
 Vantaggi also signalled a possible correction of KIU in the second line to KYŪ (75 n.14).
 All the errors, apart from the last syllable of the poem (KEI), are in Fenollosa’s text.

 The passage has been displayed with the corrections in the 1st and 4th lines in Mary de Rachewiltz’ Italian translation of canto 49 in the Mondadori edition of the Cantos (1985).

 Sun up … it? – Pound found this poem in Fenollosa’s notes of Prof. Mori’s Course of Chinese poetry history taken on 28 May 1901 (Kenner 45).
 The original title is called “Clod Beating Song” (Zh. 擊壤歌; W/G: Chi-yang ko) (Palandri 51) which praises the harmonious order during the reign of Emperor Yao (2356–2255 BC), Shun’s predecessor.
+However, Pound had no access to the Chinese version, only to the Romanization in Japanese and English crib.

 The Chinese rendition is as follows: